-3.5 Plagiarism
+3.6 Plagiarism

 To plagiarise is to present the words or ideas of another as if they were one's own.
+This includes presenting the works of a course, class or school mate as your own.
 Thus plagiarism is an academic offence in the sense that theft is in ordinary daily life; it lessens the quality of a student's work, diminishes rather than develops a student's capabilities.
 Appropriate use of other people's words or ideas requires one explicitly to acknowledge one's sources by an in-text parenthetical reference following a quotation or paraphrase or by explicit mention of the source in one's introduction to the quotation or paraphrase.
 Every direct quotation of four lines or less should be placed within quotation marks; every longer quotation should be indented.
 Students should ask a faculty member if in doubt about how to acknowledge a particular quotation or idea.

 Arrupe Jesuit University at present uses Ephorus software to detect possible plagiarism in every BA Honours, MA and PhD dissertation.
 Supervisors, lecturers and programme directors are not limited to Ephorus.
 They ought to use other means like Google or hard copies to check for possible plagiarism.
-Thus, all dissertations must be submitted in soft copy as well as hard copy in order to be checked by Ephorus, and every department must forward to the University an Ephorus report regarding every dissertation along with a marker's evaluation of what Ephorus reports as possible plagiarism. dissertation will be judged to contain significant actual plagiarism without the carefully discerned consensus of the supervisor, the second marker, and the Dean of the school or another whom the Dean appoints.
+Thus, all dissertations must be submitted in soft copy as well as hard copy in order to be checked by Ephorus, and every department must forward to the University an Ephorus report regarding every dissertation along with a marker's evaluation of what Ephorus reports as possible plagiarism.
+No dissertation will be judged to contain significant actual plagiarism without the carefully discerned consensus of the supervisor, the second marker, and the Dean of the school or another whom the Dean appoints.
 When appropriate and necessary these three will be in conversation with the appropriate officers.
 The student has the right of appeal to Arrupe's Ombudsman, who may call for a meeting of Arrupe's Disciplinary Committee.